 Why Reducing Barriers in the Booking System Leads to Better Sales

-A fundamental feature of any successful online booking system is its simplicity at the point of use.
+A fundamental feature of any successful bespoke booking system is its simplicity at the point of use.
 The ease with which you make it for your customers to find, book and pay for the room, facility, appointment, event or course.

 After all, you want your booking system to be used, again and again, to ensure that the booking rates remain high, and you are achieving the maximum returns from your offerings.